-Over the past year or so I’ve found myself increasingly drawn to the healing modalities, I’ve also noticed that those with an inclination towards healing work (like myself) have a tendency to allow the care of others to overtake the care of themselves.
-They are often referred to as *selfless* which is defined as being:
+Over the years, I’ve noticed that those with an inclination towards healing work (like myself) often grapple with a tendency to allow the care of others to overtake the care of themselves.
+They're often referred to as *selfless* which is defined as:

 “concerned more with the needs and wishes of others than with one’s own; unselfish”

-Like many a well-meaning parent, my mother drilled in to myself and my sister the mantra *put others first* (more specifically in Japanese “think of others first”) which is hardly surprising given the role model she had in my Japanese grandmother.
+Like many a well-meaning parent, my mother drilled in to LJ and I the mantra *put others first* (more specifically in Japanese “think of others first”) which is hardly surprising given the role model she had in my Japanese grandmother.
 By all accounts she was *selfless to a fault*, consistently putting the needs/well being/reputation of others above her own well being and needs.
-Sadly, she died only 60-ish years young and I have to wonder how much of her selflessness was driven by conditioning and the idea that to put oneself first is somehow terribly selfish and wrong.
+Sadly, she died only 60-ish years young and I have to wonder how much of her selflessness was driven by conditioning and the idea that to put yourself first is somehow terribly selfish and wrong.

 Ultimately, each one of us has to find our own unique balance between looking after and nurturing ourselves and others and there is no perfect *one size fits all* answer.

-I try to keep in mind that, much like those air safety run downs prior to take-off where passengers are advised to put their life vests on in an emergency, the instructions always specify that one should put one’s own life vest on first before turning to help others.
+I try to keep in mind that, much like those air safety run downs prior to take-off where passengers are advised to put their life vests on in an emergency, the instructions always specify that you should put your own life vest on first before turning to help others.